|

 long will it take to get my new canvas items?

 That depends on several factors.
-Some projects will take only a few
+Simple projects & repairs can

-is not uncommon for canvas shops to be booked solid for months at
+is not uncommon for canvas shops to be booked for months in advance.
+Material availability,

 will work out a schedule with you that meets your needs, and do our